Deputy assigned to Florida school 'never went in' during shooting, sheriff says

 Sheriff Scott Israel during a press conference Thursday said video showed Peterson arriving at the west side of the building where the shooting took place.
 Peterson, Israel said, took up a position but "never went in."

-Peterson was armed and in uniform during the shooting, but never entered the building despite "clearly" knowing a shooting was happening, Israel said.
+Peterson, according to the sheriff, "was absolutely on campus through this entire event."
+The deputy was armed and in uniform during the shooting, but never entered the building despite "clearly" knowing a shooting was happening, Israel said.

-The sheriff said he believes Peterson remained outside of the building for four minutes, while the shooting in total lasted six minutes.
+The sheriff said he believes Peterson remained outside of the building for roughly four minutes, while the shooting in total lasted around six minutes.
 Israel said the officer never fired his weapon.

-Israel said he's "devastated.
+The sheriff told reporters he's "devastated.
 Sick to my stomach.
 There are no words."

 When asked about what law enforcement agencies entered the building first, and at what time, Israel said that it "doesn't matter who went in first" or "what order you went in."